afrl-rq/OpenUxAS-SoI/README.md

    - ``` ./prepare ```

-The above preparation (i.e. `./prepare`) needs to be done prior to the first build and any time a file is modified in one of the wrap_patches subdirectories.
+The above preparation (i.e. `./prepare`) needs to be done prior to the first build and any time a file is modified in one of the `/3rd/wrap_patches` subdirectories or the `/3rd/*.wrap.tmpl` files.

 This also needs to be done any time you move or rename your source tree.